kgregart/CryptoClustering/README.md

 ## Instructions

-1. Prepare the Data:  Load, scale and create a DataFrame
+1. Prepare the Data:  Load, scale and create a DataFrame.

-2. Apply the elbow method to find the best value for k using with the original scaled dataset put into a DataFrame.
+2. Apply the elbow method to find the best value for k using the DataFrame containing the original scaled dataset.

-3. Cluster Cryptocurrencies with K-means using the original scaled dataset.
+3. Cluster Cryptocurrencies with K-means using the DataFrame containing the original scaled dataset.

 4. Optimize clusters with Principal Component Analysis using the original scaled DataFrame and reduce the features down to three principal components.